At a Glance

 Some tips for your application 🫡

-Understand the Role: Familiarise yourself with the responsibilities of an Occupational Health Nurse.
-Highlight your relevant experience in various sectors such as education, healthcare, and industrial settings in your application.
+Understand the Role: Familiarise yourself with the specific responsibilities of an Occupational Health Nurse.
+Highlight your relevant experience in various sectors such as healthcare, education, or industrial settings in your application.

 Tailor Your CV: Customise your CV to reflect your skills and experiences that align with the job description.
-Emphasise your qualifications in occupational health and any specific training or certifications you possess.
+Emphasise your qualifications, certifications, and any specialised training related to occupational health and wellbeing.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for occupational health and wellbeing.
-Mention why you are interested in this particular practice and how you can contribute to their mission.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for occupational health nursing.
+Mention why you are interested in this particular practice and how your values align with their mission and services.

 How to prepare for a job interview at Holdich Recruitment Ltd